-- Check if your alleyway is a public right of way. - A quote which is more than three months old may still be accepted but could result in a delay with your application being processed as an updated quote will be requested from the contractor to ensure the quoted price still applies.
+- Check if your alleyway is a public right of way. - A quote which is more than three months old will still be accepted but may result in a delay in your application being processed as an updated quote will be requested from the contractor to ensure prices are kept the same or similar.